 The hotel has four ACV water heaters which store hot water at 80oC and use a thermostatic blending valve to reduce it to 60oC to supply the building, this valve proved to be a bottleneck for the maximum flowrate.

 Stage 3 – Solution

-In order to remedy this problem, we proposed to increase the available hot water storage and perform pipework modifications and install an additional thermostatic blending valve to increase the flowrate to cope with demand.
+In order to remedy this problem, we proposed to increase the available hot water storage and perform pipework modifications to install an additional thermostatic blending valve; this would enable a greater flowrate to cope with demand.
 We installed two additional buffer vessels and increased the cold and hot water pipework sizes.
 As the hotel was to remain live the hot water could only be turned off for 6 hours per day, so the installation was planned over two days.